harleydutton/Tabula-Rasa/tabula-rasa.md

 Your real life name.
 Put it on your sheet.
 Don't lose your sheet.
 Storytellers hate that.

 ### Story
-What is the name of the story this character is apart of?
+What is the name of the story this character is a part of?
 This and the setting name will help both the storyteller and the player keep track of which characters, settings, and stories go together.

 ### Concept
 Stereotype your character and stick it in the relevant box.
 Next!
 It is worth noting that a concept can help